Skip to main content

 Mixed Methods Evaluation

-An evaluation approach that systematically combines quantitative and qualitative data to provide a more complete understanding of programme effects, mechanisms, and context.
+An evaluation approach that systematically combines quantitative and qualitative data to provide a more complete understanding of program effects, mechanisms, and context.

 Focus Group Discussions